Avergrove/avergroves-learning-notes/docs/tetris/learning_order.md

 After learning the basic TSD, you can start diverging into different subjects..
 - Openers:
-    - TKI: You don't have to learn beyond the first T-spin unless you need them.
+    - In theory, you only need two openers, TKI and MS2.
+TKI is a versatile opener that opens a match with a TSD so you can survive into the midgame.
+MS2 is a 100% build rate opener with a high PC rate that can enter a DPC loop.
+    - However, you can learn some extra ones if you'd like..
-    - PCO: You can also learn PCO for fun and giggles since it teaches you how to perform t-spins and twists, but I wouldn't look too deep into it though since perfect clears aren't reliable in games.
+    - PCO: You can learn PCO for fun and giggles since it teaches you how to perform t-spins and twists, but I wouldn't look too deep into it though since perfect clears aren't reliable in games.
         - If you want to feel really cool, search for the Jigsaw loop.
 It's essentially a loop that can walys be set up, performing 2 perfect clears into a DPC.
-    - MKO: One of the more freestyled openers available.
+    - MKO: A freestyle opener that smoothly leads into 6-3 stacking.
 - Donations: These are TSDs performed by covering the 9 0 hole.
--

 #### Skims
 - Skims break b2b, but breaking b2b is better than not achieving anything.
 So go learn them!
 Some skims can help kick start your b2b, these are skimming tsd setups.
     - Grim Grotto: Using a hanging J or L piece to create a 1-wide hole.
 Perfect for TSDs and can even create STSD slots when you overbuild!
-    -
+        - Shallow Grave: An extension of Grim grotto that forms the basic unit of Hyper Fractals.
+    - Dejavu: A skim that creates a donut shape, thereby creating a TSD hole on completion.
 #### Advanced subjects
 - These are the major stacking styles used in different scenarios.
 They all involve using specific pieces to create a pattern on one side and using the other pieces in the stack on the other side for improvisation.
     - ST Stacking: Four.lol says this is a great for beginners to learn and... honestly it is.
 It's also very painful.
 Also I can't do it consistently either.
     - LST Stacking:
     - Hyper Fractal: You don't actually have to use this because it actually breaks b2b, but it's extremely useful regardless because it helps creates TSDs.
-It also helps you get famillar with creating TSDs with Grim Grotto.
+It also helps you get famillar with creating TSD slots with Grim Grotto.